kou-yeung/AddressableAssetTool/README.md

 ・Drag&Drop a folder to "path"

-・Set "assetType" : Include(include in app) Preload(Load from Remote)
+・Set "assetType" : Local(include in app) or Remote(Load from Remote)

+・label : set the label group

 ・recursive : recursive file from folder